Forfeiture of Commercial Lease Solicitors

 Disputes over the terms of a commercial lease can often escalate, and forfeiture is one of the ways in which a landlord can seek to end a leasehold if they feel that their tenant is breaching the terms of their agreement.

-If you are a landlord considering ending lease in order to take possession of your property back, or you are a tenant wishing to avoid forfeiture, taking expert legal advice is strongly recommended.
+If you are a landlord considering ending a lease early in order to take possession of your property back, or you are a tenant wishing to avoid forfeiture, taking expert legal advice is strongly recommended.
 The law relating to forfeiture of a commercial tenancy is complex, and if the correct procedure is not followed, both landlords and tenants can risk inadvertently losing their legal rights.

 At Lupton Fawcett, we assist landlords and tenants with wide range of commercial property disputes, and we are well placed to advise you on the best course of action to take, whatever your circumstances.